nus-cs2103/website-base/admin/ip-tasks-fragment.md

 1. **Locate the User Guide** of the app by following the link provided in that email.
 1. **Open the Canvas survey** (the one named `iP Peer Evaluation 1`) that you will be using to submit your evaluation and take note of the things you need to evaluate.
 1. **Run the jar file** in the following manner:
-   1. Put the jar file in an empty folder, to prevent data files created by other jar files you tested earlier from interfering with the current jar file.
+   * Put the jar file in an empty folder, to prevent data files created by other jar files you tested earlier from interfering with the current jar file.{ texts="['5.1','5.2','5.3','5.4']" }
-   1. Open a terminal, and navigate to the folder you put the JAR file in.
+   * Open a terminal, and navigate to the folder you put the JAR file in.
-   1. {{ icon_important_big_red }} Run the `java -version` command to confirm you are using Java 11.{% if cs2103 %}<br>
+   * {{ icon_important_big_red }} Run the `java -version` command to confirm you are using Java 11.{% if cs2103 %}<br>
       :fab-apple: Mac user, confirm you are using the exact Java distribution we have prescribed [here](programmingLanguages.md).{% endif %}
-   1. Run the jar file using the `java -jar {file_name}` command (rather than double-clicking) in the same terminal.
+   * Run the jar file using the `java -jar {file_name}` command (rather than double-clicking) in the same terminal.
 1. **Do a light testing of the app** (not more than 10 minutes) to ensure the claimed features actually exist.<br>
 1. **Do a quick examination of the code** (~ 5 minutes) by following the provided link.
 1. **Submit your evaluation** using the survey.